TechGlobalSchool/typescript-class/README.md

 - Whatever you do in Interfaces you can accomplish with Type alias as well
 - We can extends using `&` keyword
 - Optional fileds

+## Enums
+- Enums are one of the few features TypeScript has which is not a type-level extension of JavaScript.
+- Enums allow us to use a set of constant values.

+## Union Types

+## Functions

+## Generics
+- Provide dynamic and resuable types.

+## Challenge
+- Follow instructions